Loopers: Development and release

 Ryukishi07 had not initially been familiar with geocaching when brought onto the project, and he even tried it himself with a geocaching app to get a feel for the treasure hunting process.
 In researching geocaching, he did not want to sully what is what he refers to as a "fun treasure hunting game," leaving out anything too extreme as a result.
 Ryukishi07's aim was to write a plot that was a balance between what fans of Key have come to expect from the brand and what he as a writer chosen specifically for the project could bring to add unorthodox elements not normally seen in works produced by Key.
 He was also attempting to write a story that worked best as a kinetic novel as opposed to a visual novel adventure game.
 It took him a long time to remain faithful to the story of Loopers while also adjusting its orthodox and unorthodox elements.

 Kei Mochizuki is the art director and character designer for Loopers.
 In production meetings about what art the game would have, there were discussions about how the typical art style Key has used in their games up to now would not be the best fit for a scenario written by Ryukishi07.
 As a result, Takada suggested to go with Mochizuki because of her distinct art style described as not only stylish, but that which also incorporates moe elements into it to make her character designs both cool and cute according to Ryukishi07.
 At the time, Takada had been looking forward to what he termed a "large chemical reaction" that would occur from bringing together two creators who have very distinctive styles.

 Key released a free game demo on April 26, 2021 on the game's official website.
 Loopers was released on May 28, 2021 for Windows in Japan.
 Three editions were released: a download edition just for the game itself, a limited edition, and a more expensive special edition that comes bundled with more content.
 Both physical editions came bundled with the game's original soundtrack and a full color art book.
 The special edition was also bundled with an illustrated acrylic plate, a metal key-shaped charm, a Loopers badge, an illustration signed by Kei Mochizuki, and a special card featuring the main characters.

 Loopers was also ported to iOS and Android devices in Japan on July 20, 2021.
 Prototype released a Nintendo Switch port worldwide on June 2, 2022 with text support for Japanese, English and Chinese.
-Prototype will also release a PlayStation 4 port worldwide on February 16, 2023 with text support for Japanese, English and Chinese.
+Prototype also released a PlayStation 4 port worldwide on February 16, 2023 with text support for Japanese, English and Chinese.
+This version was released on Steam on June 27, 2023.